Worlds

 ## Why care?

-autonomous agents with an established, interoperable foundation for reasoning.
+autonomous agents an interoperable foundation for reasoning.